↑

 If your spouse is used to the flavor of the fattier cuts of meat, you’ll need to get creative with seasoning.

-Eventually, move toward bringing a meat substitute into your meal plan.
+Eventually, you may even want to move toward bringing a meat substitute into your meal plan.

-For example, maybe try using frozen soy meat substitute instead of hamburger in chili or tacos.
-They have improved a lot in the last few years.
+For example, try using frozen soy meat substitute instead of hamburger in chili or tacos.
+These products have improved a lot in the last few years.

-3 Start Small to Get Your Spouse to Love Healthy Food
+Think Small to Get Your Spouse to Eat Healthy Food

 Remember to use the vegetables they DO LIKE to increase the number of vegetables they will eat.

-Put them on a serving platter with an assortment of hummus, dip and even guacamole at mealtime as your vegetable or at snack time.
+Put them on a serving platter with an assortment of hummus, dip, and even guacamole at mealtime as your vegetable or snack.

 That’s two vegetables you can use to replace a non-healthy option!